 Adjusting the pH of your water is a way to improve your orchid culture and squeeze the last 10% out of your plant’s potential.
 From phalaenopsis and oncidiums, to phragmipediums and paphiopedilums, pH might not be something you have to mess with, but in this post I’ll cover the many reasons why you might consider it.

-Before I get into the thick of the details, there’s a graphic that really sets the stage for why pH adjustment is valuable to orchids.
+Before I get into the details, the below graphic that really sets the stage for why pH adjustment is valuable to orchids.
 It illustrates nutrient and mineral solubility and the relevance to orchids.
 I’d like to instill this caveat: not all orchids need the exact same pH.
-Depending on the species of orchid you’re growing, it will have adaptations to deal with different pH.
-However, in general most orchids we collect are epiphytes and will fall into the range noted in the graphic.
+Depending on the species of orchid you’re growing, it will have adaptations to habitats that may have different pH.
+However, the majority of orchids we keep are epiphytes and have adapted to rain water which has an acidic pH of 5.5 due to carbonic acid (from CO2), and those orchids will fall into the range noted in the graphic.

 Orchid pH Chart & Nutrient Availability Graphic

 pH has no direct effect on plants; it is important only in its influence on biological activity and the availability of phosphorus and trace elements.

 What got me into researching pH and tap water for Orchids?

 I hated the topic of pH…the info available lacked a clear connection to orchids, it was overly complicated (because the relationship between water and minerals is complicated), and I couldn’t see the line of logic or proof as to why someone should actually pH-adjust water.
 Frankly, I couldn’t even find someone who was pH-adjusting their water and could tell me why they did it or how effective it was for them.